logzio/logzio-jumpcloud/README.md

 # logzio-jumpcloud
-Ship Jumpcloud logs to Logz.io every time interval, data from jumpcloud api in the configuration and sends it to Logz.io.
+Ship Jumpcloud logs to Logz.io.

+Every time interval, events exported from Jumpcloud API is in the configuration and sends it to Logz.io.

 ## Getting Started